webpack/webpack.js.org/src/content/configuration/dev-server.md

 Control options related to watching the files.

 webpack uses the file system to get notified of file changes.
-In some cases this does not work.
+In some cases, this does not work.
 For example, when using Network File System (NFS).
 [Vagrant](https://www.vagrantup.com/) also has a lot of problems with this.
 In these cases, use polling:

 __webpack.config.js__